Sekuloski/Flappy-Birds/README.md

 ## The code

 All the code is in one file, because all the variables required need to talk to each other easily.
 The game works by moving 4 pairs of pillars (obstacles) to the right and moving them back as soon as they leave the screen.
 This also happens to the ground, divided into 2 pieces.
 The player (the bird) is only controlled in the Y axis by a simple gravity simulation and a jump function, which adds velocity to the player.
+All of the movement is balanced by a deltaTime variable which ensures that the gameplay is identical on all devices regardless of the fps numbers.

 ```c#
 public partial class Form1 : Form